clegergh/DATA/lectures/DATA_3101_introduction.md

 ## CEWIL Project

 - CEWIL = Co-operative Education and Work-Integrated Learning
-- We will be working on a data project to support Open Access publications
+- We will be working with the Canadian Research Knowledge Network on a project called "Advancing PID Infrastructure through Student-Led Research"
-- We will acquire the data through webscraping and transform it to meet the requirements of the Open Journal Systems’ import plugin
-- We will use both R and Artificial Intelligence text analysis approaches
-- You will have access to ChatGPT Team (data analysis, file uploads, web browsing) supported through the CEWIL grant
-- You will receive a stipend
+- Approximately a third of the course will be spent working on a project with this community partner
+- First meeting with CRKN is next week
+- Partner class: CHEM/BIOC 3991 Research and Communication, taught by Dr. Stephen Geier

+## CEWIL Benefits

+- Working with a community partner to solve real problems
+- Grant covers online course(s) through Udemy to learn additional skills beneficial to the project (and hopefully relevant to your interests and careers)
+- Stipend of approximately $400 by end of course
+- also, I have reduced the number of written assignments required for the course....

 ## Ungrading